10 Steps Of Top Risk Management In Leverage Trading

 Understanding the risks

-The main risk – Leveraged trading is riskier because it enables you as a trader to open bigger positions than your total account size.
-This expanded exposure is the core idea behind how leverage is used in trading, and it is the reason losses accelerate quickly when markets move against you.
+The main risk – Leveraged trading is riskier because it enables traders to open bigger positions than the total account size.
+This expanded exposure is the core idea behind how leverage is used in trading, and it is the reason losses accelerate quickly when markets move against a position.

-If Tesla were to drop 20% in value over a couple of weeks, your position would lose 40% due to the 1:2 leverage ratio.
+If Tesla were to drop 20% in value over a couple of weeks, the position would lose 40% due to the 1:2 leverage ratio.

-This is the main risk with leveraged trading and once you understand this concept you will be in a better position to control your possible downside with proper risk management tools.
+This is the main risk with leveraged trading and once this concept is understood, a trader is in a better position to control the possible downside with proper risk management tools.

-Liquidation – Leverage is also riskier because it puts your whole account in jeopardy due to the liquidation factor.
+Liquidation – Leverage is also riskier because it puts the entire account in jeopardy due to the liquidation factor.

-Liquidation in leverage trading is a loss of all your trading capital due to losses that your margin balance could not support.
+Liquidation in leverage trading is a loss of all trading capital due to losses that the margin balance could not support.
+For a detailed breakdown of how this process works in cryptocurrency markets, see the guide on crypto futures liquidation.

-Unexpected losses – This is probably the reason for most of the losses and it happens because the trader does not expect how leverage will affect the position in a live market scneario.
+Unexpected losses – This is probably the reason for most losses and it happens because traders do not expect how leverage will affect the position in a live market scenario.

-Your position might go from break-even to a loss of -$250 in a matter of seconds if you are not careful.
+A position can move from break-even to a $250 loss in seconds.
 This is common among traders who are still getting used to leveraged products and have not seen a full loss cycle yet.

 Greed – Greed is another big driver of losses, especially when traders focus on the upside and start using borrowed funds to open positions that are far larger than they can handle on the downside.
 Once a trader gets attached to big winners it can be hard to step back from trading large size.